 In addition to this, she also has worked with other television networks like NDTV, Zee, and Bloomberg India.

 3. The Richest Engineer by Abhishek Kumar

-A common misconception could be that they financially we off due to big salary package, higher qualifications etc. The book helps one master wealth creation to become millionaires irrespective of where they are in their life right now with an average salary.
+A common misconception could be that they are financially off due to big salary packages, higher qualifications, etc. The book helps one master wealth creation to become a millionaire irrespective of where they are in their life right now with an average salary.

-This book is a must-read and a breath of fresh air for those who are tired of mundane financial books format.
+This book is a must-read and a breath of fresh air for those who are tired of the mundane financial book format.

 4. You can get rich too: With goal-based investing by PV Subramanyam and M Pattabiraman